trustbridge/intergov/docs/architecture_decision_notes/multichannel_architecture.rst

-The strategy of allowing multiple channels might make the solution seem more complicated from some perspectives, but if countries can route messages over multiple channels then it should be possible for a country to maintain integration with the collection of channels that best fit their needs.
+The strategy of allowing multiple channels might make the solution seem more complicated from some perspectives, but if jurisdictions can route messages over multiple channels then it should be possible for a jurisdiction to maintain integration with the collection of channels that best fit their needs.